brown-ccv/ccv-website-nuxt/README.md

 There are two main workflows:

 1. When a PR is opened against the main branch, we deploy to qa-ccv-brown-edu live and preview channels.
    There is no such thing as "preview" functions, so if the changes include changes to the functions, one needs to check qa-ccv-brown-edu.web.app (main channel).
-If the changes are only to static pages, then the preview channel will reflec the changes appropiately.
+If the changes are only to static pages, then the preview channel will reflect the changes appropriately.
-2. When a PR is merged to the main branch, we deploy to ccv-brown-edu (live channel and fuctions)
+2. When a PR is merged to the main branch, we deploy to ccv-brown-edu (live channel and functions)

 ![GitHub Actions Flow](actions-flow.png)